bomonike/azure-chatgbt/README.md

 1. Before running the automation, at GoDaddy or another name registrar, pay for <strong>Domain names</strong> to be used.
 1. Domain names and IP Addresses are pasted in the <strong>terraform.tfvars</strong> file, which Terraform modules reference to obtain customized values during deployment.
 1. Use the Azure Portal GUI to obtain Azure accounts and the Subscription to use.

-1. The Subscription ID should be saved in Azure Key Vault or Akeyless cloud so that it and other secrets never end up in GitHub.
+1. So that this and other secrets never end up being exposed in GitHub, save them in the <strong>Akeyless</strong> cloud because your instance of <strong>Azure Key Vault</strong> can be easily deleted.
+1. The same goes for Storage Accounts.

 1. The Subscription ID is provided to login to run batch Bicep, Terraform, Helm, and Shell scripts.
 The (roles_build) script defines admin users and their permissions.

+1. There is not yet automation to agree to Microsoft's Responsible AI for Cognitive AI utilities, so that has to be done using the Portal GUI.
-1. Additional prerequisites are to manually obtain a license for Microsoft Fabric, a service name for Azure OpenAI, API key secret handling in Akeyless.
+1. Additional prerequisites are to manually obtain a license for Microsoft Fabric, a service name for Azure OpenAI, API keys, etc.

-1. There is not yet automation to agree to Microsoft's Responsible AI for Cognitive AI utilities.

 1. When Terraform runs, it sets up the <strong>virtual network</strong> and all resources that run within it, including Private DNS Zones, Public IP addresses for the bastion_host used to enter the network.

-Kubernetes.

-1. The <strong>variables</strong> file contains specifications for Helm and Ansible to build within Kubernetes.
+1. File <strong>00-variables.sh</strong> contains custom values for Helm and Ansible to build within Kubernetes.

 1. Setup Bicep and Terraform Infrastructure code to be <strong>scanned<strong> so that security vulnerabilities can be identified before resources are created.
 1. Setup application code to be <strong>Dockerize</strong> as containers into the Azure Container Registry (ACR).